We’ve heard these rumors before, but this time we’ve got it from a somewhat more reliable source: the

 display, rather than having touch membrane layer over top of the LCD.

-The result is that the whole screen assembly can be thinner than previous models, which means a thinner iPhone 5
+The result is that the whole screen assembly can be thinner than previous models, which means a thinner

 might be on the horizon.
 As the WSJ points out, the technology may